 (1895- ca.1909) James Bell (manager) and his adoptive sister Ada Delroy founded their company following the completion of their Australian engagement with Harry Rickards.
-The initial line-up, which comprised 12 artists, toured the Antipodes until 1897 and then spent several years travelling the international circuits.
+The initial line-up, which comprised 12 artists, toured the Australasian region until 1897 and then spent several years travelling the international circuits.
 Delroy, Bell and his wife Alice returned to Australia in 1900 appearing with other firms and undertaking occasional tours with their own company through until around 1909.
 Over the years the troupe included artists such as James Opie, Gertie McLeod, Tom Bergin and mesmerist Dr Richard Rowe.

 - See also Ada Delroy / James Bell / Madame Bell

 - See also: Stephen Putnam Hughes.
 “When Film Came to Madras.”
 BioScope (July 2010) – online (sighted 8/5/2012)